When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Like all the other motors in the Bosch range, the Active Plus uses a sophisticated torque-sensor to provide pedal assist.
+Like all the other motors in the Bosch range, the Active Plus uses a sophisticated torque sensor to provide pedal assistance.

 Does the Bosch Active Line motor produce enough power?

-I’ve always said riding an electric bike is a very subjective experience and what seems powerful for one person may not to another.
-I have ridden loads of Bosch-powered e-bikes and I’ve always found all of their motors provide decent assist.
+I’ve always said riding an electric bike is a very subjective experience and what seems powerful for one person may not for another.
+I have ridden loads of Bosch-powered e-bikes and I’ve always found all of their motors provide decent assistance.

-My friend, who is in her late 70’s and hasn’t ridden a bike for a while has said that the Bosch motor in the Raleigh Motus does not provide enough assist to make climbing hills comfortable.
+My friend, who is in her late70s and hasn’t ridden a bike for a while has said that the Bosch motor in the Raleigh Motus does not provide enough assistance to make climbing hills comfortable.
 She told me of trying to get up a particularly short but brutally steep hill in our area and she had to get off and push the bike using the walk assist.